nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 engine mode, ensuring reproducibility and auditability.
 Checkpoint C5 applies the phase baseline tag (`v0.41.0-phase10-baseline`) to mark the completion of the Engine API integration phase.

+---

+## Production-Readiness Push Kickoff

+The production-readiness initiative begins with a clear objective: elevate CSC from an advanced orchestration tool into a stable, engine-agnostic companion to CrapsSim and a reliable substrate for CrapsSim-Evo.
+This push consolidates core features that must be in place for deterministic simulation, reproducibility, truthful capability reporting, and long-term maintenance.

+This initiative establishes a roadmap covering engine boundaries, deterministic behavior guarantees, capability truthfulness, journaling and reporting schema stability, DSL consistency, external control surfaces, Evo integration requirements, configuration determinism, baseline reproducibility, and hardening measures.
+Completion of this push marks the point at which CSC can be confidently considered production-ready and suitable for integration across the CrapsSim ecosystem.